Partner Programs/Court Reporting Schools

 - Regular monitoring and coaching of students utilizing Realtime Coach (or similar system)

 - Project Steno must be provided access to student progress/grades/attendance in order to monitor those in our tuition assistance program.

 The founders of Project Steno believe there are many excellent reporting programs with first-rate instructors currently in existence.
 Project Steno is committed to assist students in starting and completing their education in these programs.

-We believe NCRA’s A-to-Z course is foundational to the effort to revitalize the court reporting and captioning profession.
-Successful completion of the A-to-Z course is a requirement of all beginning reporting students who seek Project Steno tuition assistance.
+We believe an introductory course is foundational to the effort to revitalize the court reporting and captioning profession.
+Successful completion of Project Steno’s Basic Training or NCRA’s A-to-Z course is a requirement of all beginning reporting students who seek Project Steno tuition assistance.

-As A-to-Z expands into more reporting firms, schools and communities, potential reporters will be identified by the volunteer leaders and directed to schools where their training can be continued.
-We believe successful completion of the A-to-Z course under the direction of one of the hundreds of court reporter volunteers across America demonstrates many of the qualities successful students should possess.
+As these introductory programs expand into more reporting firms, schools and communities, potential reporters will be identified by the volunteer leaders and directed to schools where their training can be continued.
+We believe successful completion of Project Steno’s Basic Training or NCRA’s A-to-Z programs under the direction of one of the hundreds of court reporter volunteers across America demonstrates many of the qualities successful students should possess.
 But training these students to become a reporter or captioner requires programs that are equipped with committed instructors who are using the best tools.
 That’s where you come into the picture.